-If you are just starting essential oils, and you feel a little bit overwhelmed with the new terms, here is a summary of the most frequently used words.
-It is a good idea to print this quick guide and keep it with you at least in your first couple of months as an Essential Oils distributor.
-It is also a good idea to make photocopies and distribute to your friends and team whenever you are organizing a home party, an oils session, or a Make-N-Take gathering.
+Summary: If you are just starting essential oils, & you feel a little bit overwhelmed with the new terms, here is a summary of the most frequently used words.
+It’s a good idea to print this guide & keep it with you at least in your first couple of months as an Essential Oils distributor.
+It’s also a good idea to distribute it to your family, friends, coworkers and team whenever you are organizing a home party, an oils session, or a Make-N-Take gathering.
 This guide will help you understand the lingo used by professional oilers & reduce your learning curve by several months.

 Essential Oils are often referenced as E.O. or EO by users.
 E.O are core elements produced inside aromatic plants that are both soluble and volatile.
 The name “essential oil” is a contraction of the “quintessential oil.”
 This derives from the Aristotelian idea that matter is formed of four elements: